 Looking deeper at ‘After,’ I will say the book still had many imperfections coursing through its plot.

 The first will be poor character descriptions.
 Though ‘After’ did justice to give a good description of its characters, the book lacked severely in going deeper into its character’s descriptions.
 Not defining characters further made most of the characters in ‘After’ seem fictitious and unreal.
 Even the main characters had the same problem as they had no properly defined context from a realistic perspective.

 The second issue I had with the book was short and non-detailed sentences.
 Though the book took place in a formal institution, there was a lack of detailed sentencing that should have projected what each scene wanted to describe.
 This problem made the sentences in ‘After’ very superficial and unreal.

 Another issue I encountered in ‘After’ was the lack of impact other characters had.
 ‘After’ had many redundant characters whose use could have given the story more detail.
 The book made some characters completely useless bystanders who only seemed to observe and did not have any effect whatsoever on the plot.

 ‘After’ and Critics

 ‘After’ was a massive failure among critics, with the majority of them scoring the book way below average.
-Though it has garnered over a billion reads, Critics still feel ‘After’ is not a book worth reading.
-The majority of critics had initially gotten issues with the story plot and the vague description of events, the lack of control each character had on each other, the book formatting, and the massive lack of detail plaguing the storyline.
+Though it has garnered over a billion reads, Critics still feel Anna Todd’s novel is not a book worth reading.
+Most critics had initially gotten issues with the story plot of ‘After,’ and the vague description of events, the lack of control each character had over each other, the book formatting, and the massive lack of detail plaguing the storyline.

 Most critics believed that though the book had over 500 pages, the valuable parts couldn’t have exceeded 200 pages making the book long, uninteresting, and empty.
 Other critics stated the book’s massive success is because it was made out of fandom, saying its lack of technicality suits the hungry fans of the boyband One Direction, who do not need a detailed story structure.